Call now in confidence immediate help & advice 24/7

 • Aftercare

-Alcohol withdrawal symptoms can lead to severe bouts of vomiting, diarrhoea, trembling, delirium, or even seizures.
+Alcohol withdrawal symptoms at rehab can lead to severe bouts of vomiting, diarrhoea, trembling, delirium, or even seizures.

-Opioid drugs can be highly addictive, and physically addictive, with withdrawal symptoms including but not limited to diarrhoea, vomiting, severe muscle cramps, anxiety, insomnia, and more.
+Opioid drugs can be highly addictive, and physically addictive, with withdrawal symptoms during rehab including but not limited to diarrhoea, vomiting, severe muscle cramps, anxiety, insomnia, and more.

-Opioid withdrawal syndrome typically occurs around 8 to 24 hours after the last period of consumption, and withdrawal symptoms can last as long as 10 to 20 days.
+Opioid withdrawal syndrome typically occurs at rehab around 8 to 24 hours after the last period of consumption, and withdrawal symptoms can last as long as 10 to 20 days.

-Because of the potentially severe physical withdrawal symptoms, patients suffering from addiction to these substances will also need to undergo medical detox.
+Because of the potentially severe physical withdrawal symptoms, patients suffering from addiction to these substances will also need to undergo medical detox at rehab in Cumbria.

-Patients may be prescribed medication such as Clonidine, Buprenorphine, and Methadone from an addiction physician in order to manage their dependence and withdrawal symptoms.
+Patients at rehab may be prescribed medication such as Clonidine, Buprenorphine, and Methadone from an addiction physician in order to manage their dependence and withdrawal symptoms.

 Cannabis addiction is more often than not associated with psychological addiction, and therefore psychological withdrawal symptoms.

-This means that patients who are suffering from cannabis dependence will not likely need to undergo a medicated detox.
+This means that patients who are suffering from cannabis dependence will not likely need to undergo a medicated detox at rehab.

-However, that does not mean that they don’t suffer from troubling psychological withdrawal symptoms such as anxiety, depression, irritability, paranoia, and so on.
+However, that does not mean that they don’t suffer from troubling psychological withdrawal symptoms at rehab such as anxiety, depression, irritability, paranoia, and so on.

-The type of drugs which belong to the stimulants category include methamphetamine, amphetamine, and cocaine.
+The types of drugs which belong to the stimulants category include methamphetamine, amphetamine, and cocaine.

-These drugs are highly addictive, and withdrawal symptoms can be both physical or psychological.
+These drugs are highly addictive, and withdrawal symptoms while at rehab can be both physical or psychological.

-Patients who are suffering from stimulant addiction may be prescribed Diazepam, for example.
+Patients who are suffering from stimulant addiction may be prescribed Diazepam during withdrawal at rehab, for example.

 What is Inpatient Addiction Treatment in Cumbria?